 Structure, structure and properties of martensite crystal

-(1) Martensitic transformation: the non diffusive phase transformation that occurs when the steel is rapidly cooled from the austenitic state to inhibit its diffusive decomposition (lower than the MS point) is called martensitic transformation.
+(1) Martensitic Transformation: The non-diffusive phase transformation that takes place when steel is rapidly cooled from the austenitic state to prevent its diffusive decomposition (below the MS point) is known as the martensitic transformation.

-It is worth noting that the basic characteristics belong to the transformation of martensite, and the transformation products are all called martensite.
+It is important to note that the transformation is characteristic of martensite and the transformation products are all referred to as martensite.

-(2) Martensite: in essence, martensite in steel is a interstitial solid solution in which carbon is supersaturated in α-Fe.
+(2) Martensite: In essence, martensite in steel is an interstitial solid solution where carbon is supersaturated in α-Fe.

 2. Crystal structure of martensite

-- Hexagonal lattice: Martensite in complex iron base alloys at low temperature
+- Hexagonal lattice: This is the crystal structure of martensite found in complex iron-based alloys at low temperatures.

 3. Microstructure of martensite